hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/151_sannyasa_its_ideal_and_practice.md

 ## SANNYASA: ITS IDEAL AND PRACTICE

-A parting Address was given to Swamiji by the junior Sannyâsins of the Math (Belur), on the eve of his leaving for the West for the second time.
+A parting Address was given to Swamiji by the junior Sannyāsins of the Math (Belur), on the eve of his leaving for the West for the second time.
 The following is the substance of Swamiji's reply as entered in the Math Diary on 19th June 1899: